Soul of the Balkans

 16/07/2018 Ohrid – Elbasan – Berat (BLD)

 This morning we leave Ohrid and cross the Albanian border where we soon descend onto a vast fertile plain and onto the town of Elbassan.
 Dominated by the Neokastron (new castle) Elbasan is a beautiful Ottoman metropolis and after lunch in the castle itself we head onto the UNESCO town of Berat.
 ‘The town of a thousand windows’ is a truly magical treat.
 Perhaps one of the great highlights of the tour, this cobblestoned warren of whitewashed walls and tiled roofs, set amidst rugged mountains and flanked by the Osumi River, is a kaleidoscope of a great Ottoman past.
-Even our hotel tonight is a fantastic Ottoman mansion that is right in the heart of the old city.
+Even our hotel tonight is situated in 2 historical buildings that are right in the heart of the old city.

 17/07/2018 Berat – Durres – Tirana (BLD)